Shianndri-Zanniko/CodeEasier/README.md

 # CodeEasier

-A gamified platform to make coding practice fun and engaging.
+A gamified platform to make programming practice fun and engaging!

 ## About